0.0

 00.0 ℃

-Today's UV index in Honolulu, United States will be up to 12.4, indicating a extreme level of sun exposure for the average person.
+Today's UV index in Honolulu, United States United States will be up to 10.9, indicating a very high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Honolulu, United States, is often high due to its tropical location near the equator.
 On average, the UV index is high to very high from April to September and moderate to high during the rest of the year.